pulsar-edit/pulsar-edit.github.io/docs/docs/launch-manual/sections/getting-started/sections/why-pulsar.md

 restricts access to the local system for security reasons, and for us, a text editor that couldn't write files or run local sub-processes was a non-starter.

-For this reason, we didn't build Pulsar as a traditional web application.
-Instead, Pulsar is a specialized variant of Chromium designed to be a text editor rather than a web browser.
-Every Pulsar window is essentially a locally-rendered web page.
+For this reason, Pulsar isn't built as a traditional web application.
+Instead, Pulsar it uses a specialized variant of Chromium, Electron, they designed to not only be a text editor rather than a web browser, but a powerful tool anyone could use to make applications.
+Every Pulsar window is essentially a locally- rendered web page.

 All the APIs available to a typical Node.js application are also available to the code running in each window's JavaScript context.
 This hybrid provides a